JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 Ive tried these...

-From from the other angle, with [adsense](https://jalcocert.github.io/JAlcocerT/AB-Testing-for-data-analytics/#ab-with-adsense)
+Just that the other angle, with [adsense](https://jalcocert.github.io/JAlcocerT/AB-Testing-for-data-analytics/#ab-with-adsense): *Letting people to pay google and google to pay me to place ads on a website with traffic.*

 {{< details title="Google Ads 101 📌" closed="true" >}}